ComradOrg/Comrad/README.md

   * Message securely with encrypted contents (e.g. Signal) ✔
   * Message with untraceable metadata via Tor (new) ✔

+### How is this different from? ...

+See [wiki page here](https://github.com/Komrade/Komrade/wiki/Comparison-of-alternataive-social-networks).
+And help edit, if you can!
+Still learning about landscape of alternative social media.

 ## Progress

 ### Animations from mobile/desktop app